mbeach42/antergos-vm-sp4-rice/README.md

 # antergos-vm-sp4-rice
 A simple rice for running Antergos in a virtual machine on my Surface Pro 4.
+I was inspired by [KevOBrien's rice for Manjoro](https://github.com/KevOBrien/dotfiles)

 **Distro:** [Antergos](https://antergos.com/)